-Short story: you eat what the animals eat, so for “salad bar beef” and other healthy pastured meats that won't make you fat (and sick), find a local source for healthy meat here or order safe, pastured meat online that comes to your door.
+Short story: you eat what the animals eat, so if you want “salad bar beef” or other healthy pastured meats like chicken or pork that won't make you fat (and sick), you can find a local source for healthy meat here or order safe, pastured meat online that comes to your door.
 (Use the code KOP15 for a discount.)

 Longer and more interesting story:

 I always find it ironic that many who are on grain-free or low-carb diets to lose weight or improve their health are not prioritizing better quality meats.
 I think that many just don't know this really important fact…

 “You eat what the animals you eat eat.”

 Sadly, nearly all of the meat at the grocery store comes from conventionally raised, confined, grain-finished beef, lamb, bison, and pork.
 They are fed energy-dense pesticide-laden corn, grain sorghum or wheat to fatten them up fast.
 Corn is the dominant player and at least 80% of the 2017 corn crop was GMO.
 (GMO = genetically modified organism, which means the corn seed was artificially altered so the crop can be sprayed like crazy with chemicals, but it will only kill the weeds, not the corn.
 Yes, most people are eating that!)
 Poultry at the store is no better, it's also from factory-farmed confined chickens, and they're usually fed corn and soy.

 That's not all, animal products can contain high levels of estrogen if their feed has been sprayed with pesticides or herbicides (such as Atrazine, which is the 2nd most used herbicide in North America), and because these sprays are considered estrogenic, they can cause weight gain, man boobs, cancer, and more.
 (Source)